Drummond's Appleton marching off to NWOSU

 Hannah Appleton will be unique among the incoming freshman class at Northwestern Oklahoma State University.

-Appleton will be playing at both football and basketball games as well as concerts.
-She been accepted to NWOSU before receiving the scholarships.
+Appleton will be playing at both football and basketball games, as well as concerts.
+She had been accepted to NWOSU before receiving the scholarships.

-“This was an extra,'' said Appleton about the dual scholarships.
-“I'm going to be super busy.
-I know this is unusual.''
+“This was an extra,” she said about the dual scholarships.
+“I’m going to be super busy.
+I know this is unusual.”

 Schafer commended Appleton’s work ethic before she signed the letter in front of the school’s student body at the Drummond gym.